schalkneethling/150days-of-html/newsletter/day31-150daysofhtml.md

 You already saw its use in the examples above.
 It is a means to provide a textual description of the image or media asset being displayed.
 This will be displayed if the image fails to load but, is also read aloud by screen reader software and is therefore essential for accessibility.

-With that said, if the image you are displaying is purely decorative, then you should specify the `alt1 attribute with an empty value.
+With that said, if the image you are displaying is purely decorative, then you should specify the `alt` attribute with an empty value.

 ```html
 <img src="decorative.png" width="200" height="200" alt="" />